sematext/docs/docs/integration/akka.md

 title: Akka performance monitoring
-description: Sematext APM monitoring integration for Akka actors, dispatchers, and routers reports as well as OS, JVM heap, garbage collection, class loading, threads, memory pool, and other real-time visualizations with with dashboards, notification channels and alerts.
+description: Sematext APM monitoring integration for Akka actors, dispatchers, and routers reports as well as OS, JVM heap, garbage collection, class loading, threads, memory pool, and other real-time visualizations with dashboards, notification channels and alerts.

 ## Integration